 - help you to progress into postgraduate training within your chosen speciality

 - develop your scientific awareness, with an opportunity to carry out original research.

-Barts and The London is a highly rated medical school and [the Pre-hospital Medicine course] provided the opportunity to complete a BSc with the London’s Air Ambulance.
+Queen Mary University of London is a highly rated medical school and [the Pre-hospital Medicine course] provided the opportunity to complete a BSc with the London’s Air Ambulance.
 This was a fantastic opportunity to get unique experience and experience high-quality teaching.
 It has helped me develop my interests in different areas of medicine and I have learnt lots about dealing with emergencies . . .
 Whatever speciality I go onto in my future, this experience and learning will stay with me.

 Teaching and learning